algorhythmicdev/AlgoWeb/README.md

 > ✅ Aurora Purple, Voyage Blue, Signal Yellow, and Cherry Pop tokens are defined in `src/lib/styles/theme.css` and applied
 > across components via CSS variables.
+> 🔍 Verified: Palette tokens in `theme.css` supply brand colors referenced by component styles and gradients.

 Shared Brand Color: Aurora Purple (#6A38FF) is the unifying thread across the company’s web presence.
 This vibrant purple appears in logos, highlights, and call-to-action elements, creating a consistent brand feel.